Ethical movement: In Britain

-During Stanton Coit's lifetime, the Ethical Church never officially affiliated with the Union of Ethical Societies, nor did South Place.
-In 1920 the Union of Ethical Societies changed its name to the Ethical Union.
-Harold Blackham, who had taken over leadership of the London Ethical Church, consciously sought to remove the church-like trappings of the Ethical movement, and advocated a simple creed of humanism that was not akin to a religion.
+During Stanton Coit's lifetime, the Ethical Church was never officially affiliated with the Union of Ethical Societies, nor did South Place.
+In 1920, the Union of Ethical Societies changed its name to the Ethical Union.
+Harold Blackham, who had taken over leadership of the London Ethical Church, consciously sought to remove the church-like trappings of the Ethical movement and advocated a simple creed of humanism that was not akin to a religion.
 He promoted the merger of the Ethical Union with the Rationalist Press Association and the South Place Ethical Society, and, in 1957, a Humanist Council was set up to explore amalgamation.
-Although issues over charitable status prevented a full amalgamation, the Ethical Union under Blackham changed its name in 1967 to become the British Humanist Association – establishing humanism as the principle organizing force for non-religious morals and secularist advocacy in Britain.
+Although issues over charitable status prevented a full amalgamation, the Ethical Union under Blackham changed its name in 1967 to become the British Humanist Association, establishing humanism as the principal organizing force for non-religious morals and secularist advocacy in Britain.
 The BHA was the legal successor body to the Union of Ethical Societies.

-Between 1886 and 1927 seventy-four ethical societies were started in Great Britain, although this rapid growth did not last long.
-The numbers declined steadily throughout the 1920s and early 30s, until there were only ten societies left in 1934.
-By 1954 there were only four.
-The situation became such that in 1971, sociologist Colin Campbell even suggested that one could say, "that when the South Place Ethical Society discussed changing its name to the South Place Humanist society in 1969, the English Ethical movement ceased to exist."
+Between 1886 and 1927, seventy-four ethical societies were started in Great Britain, although this rapid growth did not last long.
+The numbers declined steadily throughout the 1920s and early 30s until only ten societies were left in 1934.
+By 1954, there were only four.
+The situation became such that, in 1971, sociologist Colin Campbell even suggested that one could say "that when the South Place Ethical Society discussed changing its name to the South Place Humanist Society in 1969, the English Ethical movement ceased to exist."

-The organizations spawned by the 19th century Ethical movement would later live on as the British humanist movement.
-The South Place Ethical Society eventually changed its name Conway Hall Ethical Society, after Moncure D. Conway, and is typically known as simply "Conway Hall".
-In 2017, the British Humanist Association again changed its name, becoming Humanists UK.
-Both organizations are part of Humanists International, which had been founded by Harold Blackham in 1952 as the International Humanist and Ethical Union.
+The organizations spawned by the 19th-century Ethical movement would later live on as the British humanist movement.
+The South Place Ethical Society eventually changed its name to Conway Hall Ethical Society, after Moncure D. Conway, and is typically known as simply "Conway Hall."
+In 2017, the British Humanist Association changed its name to Humanists UK.
+Both organizations are part of Humanists International, founded by Harold Blackham in 1952 as the International Humanist and Ethical Union.